 Ontario's lakes and waterways offer some of the best boating in the world.
-At Morison Insurance, we’re from Ontario and have many years of experience in offering insurance for boats and watercraft of all types and sizes; from large cruisers to fishing boats, sailboats to jet skis and Seadoos.
-At Morison Insurance we have well trained, experienced and knowledgeable Ontario boat insurance brokers who will work with you to develop a personalized boat or watercraft policy that meets your needs.
+Our boat insurance brokers are from Ontario, and have many years of experience in offering insurance for boats and watercraft of all types and sizes; from large cruisers to fishing boats, sailboats to jet skis and Seadoos.
+We have well trained, experienced and knowledgeable boat insurance brokers who will work with you to develop a personalized boat or watercraft policy that meets your needs.

 Do you have an expensive upgrade that you added to your boat?
 Perhaps a high-end propeller or a state of the art navigation system?
 Certain parts of your boat can be individually insured with additional coverage.
 This way, you can know that the investments that you so worked hard to put into your boat are safe from potential loss or damage.

-This additional type of coverage will help you get your boat back to safety if ever you find yourself stuck out on the water.
-Boat towing is extremely expensive and without this type of coverage, you could be charged $400 or more per hour to tow your boat out of the water.
+This additional type of coverage will help you get your boat back to safety.
 Towing coverage lets you go out onto the open water with peace of mind.

 As much as we may try to avoid them, boat accidents happen.
 Sometimes a mishap may leave your boat damaged and stranded somewhere as a result.
-If your boat were to get stuck on large rocks, salvage coverage would protect you from the associated expenses of getting your boat off of the damage site.
+Salvage coverage would protect you from the associated expenses of getting your boat off of the damage site.
 Protection of this sort will also help you get your boat out of the water if it were to ever sink or be so damaged that you are unable to remove it by your own means.

 Sometimes watercrafts collide while out on the water or at the port or dock.
 Although you're insured, the other driver might not be.
 What then?
 Uninsured watercraft coverage can help ensure that you're covered regardless of whether the other boater is or isn't.